stat545ubc-2022/assignment-b1-and-b2-jowong4/README.md

 <!-- badges: end -->

-The goal of summaryandboxplot is to summarize a numeric vector with summary stats and provide a boxplot to produce a visual respresentation of the numeric vector.
+The goal of summaryandboxplot is to summarize a numeric vector with summary stats (number of elements, number of unique elements, min, 1st quartile, median, mean, 3rd quartile, max, and number of NAs) and provide a box-and-jitter plot to produce a visual respresentation of the numeric vector.

 ## Installation